iOS18Update/Jailbreak/README.md

 However, some users don't like the dark features and prefer themes from third-party stores.
 So, Cydia 2 is a great alternative solution.
 Try it out today.

-#### Best Tweaked Apps / No Outdated Apps Available ####
+#### Tweaked Apps / No Outdated Apps Available ####

 Cydia 2 repositories introduce tested and functional tweaked app stores in 2024.
 Recently, most of the tweaked app stores are outdated and not supported for iOS 17 and higher versions.
 But we filter them out and only allow you to install the latest apps with new features.
 You can also purchase them from our official [tweaked apps](https://cydia2.com/tweaked-app-stores/) page.

 #### Online Jailbreak Apps for iOS 18 Beta and Higher Versions ####

-After installing Cydia 2 on your iOS 18 iPhone or iPad, you can find hundreds of jailbreak apps, stores, and repo extraction methods.
+After installing Cydia 2 on your iOS 18 iPhone or iPad, you can find hundreds of JB apps, stores, and repo extraction methods.
 You can access Sileo, Zebra, KFD Apps, and Troll Apps through the Cydia 2 third-party repositories.

 #### Easy Installation ####

 Cydia 2 is an [iOS 18 jailbreak alternative](https://cydia2.com/cydia-alternatives/) solution that doesn't require a computer.
 By following a few easy steps, you can jailbreak your iPhone.

 No expertise in jailbreaking is needed.
 It can be installed and uninstalled at any time.
-No harmful elements are included.
-While some jailbreaks are very risky, Cydia 2's maintenance is simple.
+No harmful things and commercial adds are included.
+While some jailbreaks are very risky, Cydia 2 maintenance is simple.

 #### Security & Usability ####

-We guarantee that the HacknSnow tool and Cydia 2 are fully safe for your iPhones.
+We guarantee that the HackSnow tool and Cydia 2 are fully safe for your iPhones - **Pirate repos unsupported**.

 Most iPhone users don't like to use [Cydia jailbreaks](https://cydia2.com/cydia-for-iphone/) because of pirate repos.
 Pirate repos are high-risk for your iPhone as they include malware, viruses, and device-stuck issues.